AriPal/SesamWorkshop/SesamWorkshopGuide.md

 ## Assignment 3: Create an inbound pipe
 1. Click on create a new pipe
-2. Copy and pase this into the pipe (remember to add your name in the end):
+2. Copy and paste this into the pipe (remember to add your name in the end of pipe name):
 ```json
 {
   "_id": "cardealer-inbound-(yourname)",